 - Checking the “nonimmigrant” box on your U.S. tax return

 If you want to leave the U.S. permanently and move to another country, you should formally surrender your green card.
-If you leave permanently without doing so, the U.S. will consider you to have abandoned your status and should ever wish to return as a visitor, you will have issues at the border.
+If you leave permanently without doing so, the U.S. will consider you to have abandoned your status.
+Should you ever wish to return as a visitor, you will have issues at the border.
 Surrendering a green card is pretty simple – you file Form I-407, Abandonment of Lawful Permanent Resident Status and simply submit it in person or by mail to the nearest USCIS international field office.
 Be sure to sign the form!

 If you wish to maintain your green card status, but need to leave the U.S. for more than one year, read on.